vacu9708/Algorithm/Sorting algorithm/Bubble sort/README.md

 # Bubble sort
->Bubble sort is a sorting algorithm simple to implement but is the slowest of sorting algorithms
+>Bubble sort is a sorting algorithm simple to implement but is one of the slowest sorting algorithms that takes O(n^2).

 ## Working process
->Numbers are stacked from the far right in ascending order

 ![image](https://user-images.githubusercontent.com/67142421/149490296-a057ecca-c8ec-44c6-b3fc-603a0dcd7031.png)

+Elements in the wrong order are swapped.

 ## Time complexity
 > N = the number of elements to sort.